 You are not alone if you are appearing for the IELTS more than once.
 Trust us, we know how many cases of second attempts become a part of our student base every year.
 The reading section can wrongfully be interpreted as easy by some, given that most of us would’ve had exposure to the language through books.
 We do, after all, have the second-largest English-speaking population in the whole world.

-To get a two-band jump, we need a healthy combination of practice and knowledge.
-Below we list down things that will get you at least a 2-band jump, if done religiously, in the IELTS reading section.
+To get a two-band jump, we need a healthy combination of IELTS reading practice and knowledge.
+Below we list down things that will get you at least a 2-band jump, if done religiously, in the IELTS general reading section.

 Also, if you read each word with the voice in your head, it will slow you down immensely.
 Stop the voice in your head to get faster.
-In the reading test don’t try to deeply understand the meaning of each sentence.
+In the reading, the test doesn’t try to deeply understand the meaning of each sentence.
 Just scan for words that strike you and move on.

 40 questions in 60 minutes.
 If you are any good at math, you know this means that for each question you get 1.5 minutes to write down the correct answer.
 Include in this the time needed to read 1500 words on 3 different topics.

 If you have given the IELTS before, you already know it is very hard to focus every single minute in the test.
 So, how do you squeeze the most out of 60 minutes?

 Reading Tips for IELTS

 Here’s how you should broadly divide your time- 5 minutes for reading all the questions,10-minutes for reading, scanning and annotating the passage and 5 minutes for writing and cross-checking your answer.
 This gives you 20 minutes for each passage.
 This strategy only works well if you time yourself.
 And to answer your question of what to read first – Always read the questions first.